VEDA95/US-city-population-api/README.md

 # U.S. City Population API

 A Rest API written in Node.JS.
-Said API is meant to server population data by city for a given state in the United States.
-I wrote this API for a assignment for company I am interviewing with.
-The backend for this API is meant to be light on dependecies in order the best performance and throughtput possible.
+Said API is meant to serve population data by city for a given state in the United States.
+I wrote this API for a assignment for a company I am interviewing with.
+The backend for this API is meant to be light on dependecies in order to achieve the best performance and throughtput possible.

 ## Objectives

-In order for this assignment to be considered complete the following requirements for project must be met:
+In order for this assignment to be considered complete the following requirements for the project must be met:

 - Must use Node.JS version 18
 - Written in plain Javascript (no typescript)